 Giving Up Real Life To Travel The World

 Ever since my first trip overseas I have been obsessed with travel.
 There was something about walking down unfamiliar streets and taking in the new sights and sounds that drew me in.
 In 2010, I set myself a goal: that I would travel to at least one new country every year.
-I achieved this, but I always had this niggle in the pit of my stomach: I didn’t want to spend a couple of weeks in a new country- I wanted to have this experience full time.
+For five years I achieved this, but I always had this niggle in the pit of my stomach: I didn’t want to spend a couple of weeks in a new country- I wanted to have this experience full time.

 In 2016, I found myself single, broke, and exhausted from working full-time and running a business.
 So I made a decision.
 I sold my business, all my possessions and within three months I had shifted overseas.
 It was the best feeling in the world.
 In fact I felt so alive, so empowered, and so free that I started this blog to inspire and show women how to travel the world.